Anudharshini/currency-exchange/README.md

 # Currency Exchange and Discount Calculation

 ## Description
-Develop a Spring Boot application that integrates with a third-party currency exchange API to retrieve real-time exchange rates.
+A Spring Boot application that integrates with a third-party currency exchange API to retrieve real-time exchange rates.
 The application should calculate the total payable amount for a bill in a specified currency after applying applicable discounts.

 ## Requirements